Hitchcock Nature Center

 From September through December, birds-of-prey enthusiasts gather on top of Hitchcock Nature Center's observation tower to observe and count thousands of eagles, hawks, and other raptors as they migrate south.
 The broad expanse of the adjacent Missouri River Valley, combined with prevailing westerly winds that move through the Loess Hills, creates the perfect conditions for migrating raptors as they journey south.
 This “hawk highway” sees thousands of birds each year and our team of volunteers is there to record their numbers, contributing to a database of valuable raptor research.

-Visitors to Hitchcock Nature Center are welcome to climb the tower and visit our team but we do ask that you remember that this is an active scientific research project.
-All equipment located on the tower is restricted to HawkWatcher use only & volunteers may be unavailable to answer questions.
+Visitors to Hitchcock Nature Center are welcome to climb the tower and visit with volunteers to learn more, but we do ask that you remember that this is an active scientific research project.
+Please note that all equipment located on the tower is restricted to HawkWatch use only.

 Seasonal Hunting